Mohammed-Sasni/Mohammed-Sasni/README.md

 ## 🧑‍💻 About Me

-<p>I'm Mohammed Sasni, a passionate and creative tech enthusiast with a strong foundation in both development and design.
+<p>I'm <b>Mohammed Sasni</b>, a passionate and creative tech enthusiast with a strong foundation in both development and design.
 I bring a unique blend of technical expertise and visual creativity through my work as a:

 - Full Stack Developer – Building secure, scalable, and efficient web applications
 - WordPress Web Developer – Designing dynamic and responsive websites tailored for performance